lindacom/Laravel/REST api/product/readme.md

 urls to test (check url errors errors and CRUD in postman)
 =============

-http://localhost:8000/api/products - cannot reference variable name mor than once
+http://localhost:8000/api/products - cannot reference variable name more than once

-http://localhost:8000/api/products/2 - cannot reference variable name mor than once
+http://localhost:8000/api/products/2 - cannot reference variable name more than once

 http://localhost:8000/api/v1/products/2/reviews

-http://localhost:8000/api/v1/products/3/orders - products.show not defined
+http://localhost:8000/api/v1/products/3/orders - not sure if the correct controller is being used

 http://localhost:8000/api/v1/reviews